Ronald Arana

-Ronald Arana Céspedes (born January 18, 1977, in Santa Cruz de la Sierra) is a Bolivian retired football defender.
+Ronald Arana Céspedes (born 18 January 1977) is a Bolivian football manager and former player who played as a defender.
+He is the current manager of Bolívar's reserve team.

 Club career

-Arana began his professional career with Club Destroyers in 1996.
+Born in Santa Cruz de la Sierra, Arana began his professional career with Club Destroyers in 1996.
 The following year he transferred to Oriente Petrolero where he spent most of his career.
 Arana also have had brief spells playing for The Strongest, La Paz F.C., Bolívar, Municipal Real Mamoré and Guabirá, as well as, Argentine club Rosario Central.

 International career

 He made his debut for the Bolivia national team in 1999, and has been capped 20 times since.
 He represented his country in 7 FIFA World Cup qualification matches and played at the 1999 FIFA Confederations Cup.